NilFoundation/proof-market-toolchain/gitbook-docs/market/cmd-reference/proof.md

 ## Submitting proof

-You'll need the proof file and request or proposal key to submit proof to the Proof Market.
+You'll need the proof file and request or proposal key to submit proof to Proof Market.
 You can provide only one of the two possible keys.

 ### Usage